IV. Nursing Model Components

 Supply Scenarios Modeled

 Nurse supply is modeled under a Status Quo scenario that models the continuation of recent numbers and characteristics of nurses completing their nursing education, and recent patterns of labor force participation.
 Labor force participation decisions include attrition (retirement, career change out of nursing, or career advancement from LPN to RN or from RN to APRN), being temporarily out of the workforce, and hours worked patterns.
 Labor force participation varies by nurse demographics and education level.
-The Status Quo scenario models the continuation of these patterns taking into account the changing demographic and changing education levels of the nursing workforce.
+The Status Quo scenario models the continuation of these patterns taking into account the changing demographics and changing education levels of the nursing workforce.

 Alternative supply scenarios modeled include the impacts of: